Skip to Content

 Lacto-Fermented Salsa

-3. Store in a cool, dark spot.
+2. Store the jar in a cool, dark spot for fermentation.

 Fermented Cherry Tomato Bombs